IreneLin988/pldm-firmwareupdate-tool/README.md

 ## Output
 Upon successful execution, the utility generates:
--> PLDM_FW_PKG_Header.bin: This is the binary representation of the firmware package header, inclusive of the appended checksum.
+-> pldm_update_header.bin: This is the binary representation of the firmware header, inclusive of the appended checksum.
+-> pldm_update_pkg.bin: This is the binary representation of the entire firmware package, inclusive of the appended image_payload.bin.

 ## Usage